JohnyDays/react-credit-card/Readme.md

 #### How to install

 - `npm install react-card`
-- Add the `build/card.css` and `build/card-types.css` file to your app's stylesheets (This step may be unnecessary in the future)
+- Add the `build/card.css` and `build/card-types.css` files to your app's stylesheets (This step may be unnecessary in the future)

 #### How to use (Check the test index.cjsx for a better overview)